How to recycle your mobile phone

-- As a guest - When you visit Taronga Zoo or Taronga Western Plains Zoo, bring your old mobile phone and place it in the collection bin at the front entrance
+- As a guest - When you visit Taronga Zoo or Taronga Western Plains Zoo, bring your old mobile phone and accessories and place them in the collection bin at the front entrance

 - As an organisation - Involve your colleagues and do some good.
-Collect mobiles phones at your work and get a free courier pick up service when you collect at least 10 devices
+Collect mobiles phones and accessories at your work and get a free courier pick up service when you collect at least 10 devices

 - At your school - Bring the gorillas’ story to your classroom.
-Collect 10 old mobile phones and you can get a free courier pick up service.
+Collect at least 10 old mobile phones along with any accessories and you can get a free courier pick up service.
 We’ll also send your class a special thank you!

 Everything you need to know